Developing in Containers vs Non-Containerized Dev Environments. It’s a critical decision for a developer.

 If you’re like me, you installed the docopt Python package on your dev machine ages ago to help juggle command line arguments for all your favourite scripts.
 So when you imported docopt and extended your public facing app’s CLI, it just worked.
 Fast forward to today when you pushed those changes without updating the documented dependencies, and cut a release.
-When a user reported trouble building your package, you realized the mistake and had to push a quick fix.
+When a user reported trouble building your package, you realized you missed developing in containers and had to push a quick fix.
 You can console yourself that it’s not an end-of-the-world scenario, but it’s a bummer to have a broken release making it out into the world.

 There are worse things that could have happened.
 You could have set more people back, or caused a critical system to go down.
 Thankfully you didn’t, but maybe it’s time to change your process.
 Maybe it’s time to start thinking about containers.